Gambit142/To-Do-List-Project/README.md

 - Mark a selected task as complete

-- Remove all tasks at once once completed
+- Remove all completed tasks at once from the list of tasks

 - Repriorirtize tasks by dragging tasks up and down the list